-On a car ride through the city, I spotted what I believed to be a diamond in the rough… the very rough.
-At the sight of what looked like carved wood, sitting at the side of the road, next to garbage bags I was compelled to stop.
+On a car ride one day, I spotted what I believed to be a diamond in the rough… the very rough.
+At the sight of what looked like carved wood sitting next to garbage bags, I was compelled to stop.

-Inspecting away I went.
-It was a carved chest and although I had strong suspicions of it being made of wood, water stains made me think it could also be man made of some sort of composite material.
+What I’d spotted was a multicoloured chest that despite its dirt, was covered with lovely bas relief designs.
+I had strong suspicions of it being made of wood, although water stains on the surface made me think it could also be a man made composite material.
 I decided to bring it home and investigate further (I’d know of course, once I started to sand it).
 After a good check for bugs- which I was happy to discover were absent, I put it in the trunk.

-It turned out that the chest had indeed been made out of carved wooden planks (water stains were only in the paint) and to my horror, I realized that someone’s beautiful handicraft had been turned into a dog house.
-I was determined to clean the panels so the beautiful carvings could be honoured again once 🙂
+It turned out that the chest had indeed been made wood (water stains were only in the paint) but then, it had been turned into a dog house.
+With a bit of sadness in my heart (how could anyone use someone’s beautiful handicraft in this way….)
+I was determined to clean the panels so the beautiful carvings could be honoured once again!

-I dismantled the piece outside and cleaned the pieces I would be keeping, scrubbing the panels first with cleaner, then with water and vinegar.
+Outside, I dismantled the chest, chose the pieces I would be keeping and then cleaned these thoroughly (scrubbing the panels first with cleaner, then with water and vinegar).

-I left the panels outside in the summer heat and sun for two weeks.
-Letting them sit for periods of time with baking powder sprinkled all over (to remove any smell).
+When this was done, I left the panels outside in the summer heat and sun for two weeks, at times sprinkling them with baking powder (renounced for removing nasty odours).
 I then sanded the wood, only removing the parts that looked unclean and grubby (I wanted a worn look so was not thorough with the sanding).

-I painted the panels and scuffed them up again a little with sand paper.
+I then painted the panels and scuffed them up again a little with sand paper.

 One of the smaller panels was given a cleaner look, not so rustic and worn and is now ready to be put up 🙂